Investigating Prehistory: Stone Age & Bronze Age

 Scroll down for more information.

-School-led visits and workshops are free.
+Self-led visits and workshops are free.

 The only activity in the museum that incurs a cost is visiting the planetarium.
-A planetarium showing for up to 31 people (including supervising adults) is £75.00, with every second showing half-price.

 If you don’t want to book a workshop, and want to be self-led in the galleries: We can typically accommodate you on a term-time date of your choice.
 Please still book with us so we can organise coat and bag storage, a lunch space, and greeting you on arrival.